Sedato season 2

 The second season of the Iranian television mystery music game show Sedato premiered on Filimo on 21 March 2024.

 Gameplay

 Format

 According to the original South Korean rules, the contestant must attempt to eliminate bad singers during its game phase.
 At the final performance, the last remaining mystery singer is revealed as either good or bad by means of a duet between them and one of the guest artists.
-(Note: For this season's gameplay changes:
+(Note: Gameplay note: